yoniholmes/grunt-text-replace/README.md

 # grunt-text-replace
 *General purpose text-replacement for grunt.*

-This plugin allows you to replace text in files with *RegEx* or *String* replacement rules.
+This plugin allows you to replace text in files with regex or string replacement rules.